yummology/master-replica-sql/answer.md

 ## Is the code readable?

-- The code is readable enough, with some improvement in namings
+The code is readable enough, with some improvement in namings

-    - `readReplicaRoundRobin` doesn't feel right.
-Appending `RoundRobin` in the function name doesn't help readability since there is only one algorithm to choose the next replica with.
-Maybe `pickReadReplica` or `nextReadReplica` is much more readable and descriptive.

-      We could mention the choosing algorithm in the comments.
-This way if we decide to change the algorithm we don't need to rename it everywhere.

-      __Solution: I encapsulated the iterator functionality and replica selection algorithm in `replicaPool` struct.__

 - The naming for `DB` type is misleading since it's not a database.
 It's more like a cluster manager. `Cluster` could be more meaningful for this struct.

      __fixed.
 It's now called `Cluster` __

+- It doesn't encapsulate enough of the process and leaves the user an opening to misuse the package quickly.

+     __Solution: I added `replicaPool` to handle proxying replica servers, and detecting if they are in maintenance state__

+- `readReplicaRoundRobin` doesn't feel a right naming.
+Appending `RoundRobin` in the function name doesn't help readability since there is only one algorithm to choose the next replica with.
+We could mention the selection algorithm in the comments.
+This way if we decide to change the algorithm we don't need to rename function calls everywhere.

+     __Solution: I encapsulated the iterator functionality and replica selection algorithm in `replicaPool` struct.__

 - `DB.count` is an iterator that it's current naming doesn't make sense.

-    __changed to `indexIterator.indexIterator`__
+     __changed to `replicaPool.iterator`__

 - Functions don't have functionality comments.
-Even copying a comment from another package which describes the functionality is better than having no comment.
+Even copying a comment from the `sql` package which describes the functionality is better than having no comment.

-  __I added the comments on signatures in the `SQLDatabase` interface.
+     __I added the comments.
      The **downside** is the original comments get old over time.
 This is something that I need to get suggestion from other team members.__

 ## Is the library thread-safe?

 - `db.count` faces data race problem.

-  __Solution: It could be solved by using `mutex.Lock` but I avoid using it whenever I can since it makes the code a little messy and it's a little bit slower compared to  `atomic` package.__
+  __Solution: It could be solved by using `mutex.Lock` but I avoid using it whenever I can since it makes the code a little messy, and it's a little slower compared to `atomic` package.__

-- `DB.readReplicas` doesn't have any issue since the only time it is accessed for writing is in `NewDB` func.
+- `DB.readReplicas` doesn't have any issue since the only time it is accessed for writing is on creation time.

   __There's no need to do anything for now.
-If we decide to add dynamic replica injection for in the cluster, we should add mutex lock to prevent data race problem.__
+If we decide to add dynamic replica injection for in the cluster, we should add mutex lock to prevent data race.__